 Over time, the validation of public blockchains got pooled in the hands of a few miners, making it easy to form cartels and distort governance.
 There are 13 controlling pools in Bitcoin, 20 distinct miners in Ethereum, and 21 block producers in EOS.
 Fifty percent of Ethers are owned by 400 addresses.
 The “Proof of Stake” mechanism will only make the distribution more extreme — the rich become richer.
 Such is the nature of money.

-We believe that a digital identity is the building block of the decentralized future
+We believe that a digital person is the building block of the decentralized future

 There is a call for a solution to the growing imbalance of power in blockchain and Internet applications.

-We believe that a digital identity is the building block of the decentralized future.
+We believe that a crypto-identity is the building block of the decentralized future.
 Such an identity can be constructed to be anonymous, self-managed, and valid globally, no matter where the person lives.
 No trusted authorities are needed to achieve this.
-All we need to know about the identity is that there is a single living person to whom that identity belongs.
+All we need to know about the account is that there is a single living person to whom that account belongs.
 We call it Idena.

 One person - one vote is a fundamental principle for democracy and a foundation for the future blockchain technology.
 We believe in distributed governance and the wisdom of the crowd to achieve stability.
 Advanced voting mechanisms like quadratic voting could improve distributed governance for everyone.